 Juicers are becoming an indispensable kitchen appliance

-No matter how often you may need a juicer, it's indisputably one of the best tools you can have around the house to improve your overall diet and nutrition.
+Some people do a lot of juicing, others just need the occasional few tablespoons of juice for a recipe, marinade or quick glass of OJ.
 A juicer's primary purpose is to separate the juice in fruits and vegetables from the peel and pulp.
 The best extract the maximum amount of juice, then make it easy to discard the pulp, leaving only the pure, healthy juice.

 Juice fasts and fruit- and vegetable-based meal-replacement drinks are hot nutritional trends right now, but there is some controversy as to whether or not juicing is necessary or even healthy.
 There's no doubt that drinking your vegetables and fruits should not replace eating them.
 You need the fiber from produce as well, and you're straining that out when you juice.
-In addition, drinking too much fruit juice is just as bad as eating too much sugar, experts note, so most juice-based drinks for juice fasts or used as meal replacements should focus on the juice from vegetables.
+In addition, drinking too much fruit juice is just as bad as eating too much sugar, experts note, so most juice-based drinks for juice fasts or used as meal replacements should focus on juice from vegetables.

 Masticating juicers are best for tough greens.
-Masticating juicers are highly versatile appliances that grind the juice out of even the toughest vegetables.
-They also can act almost as a food processor, making nut butters, grinding spices, making baby food and even extruding pasta.
+Masticating juicers can grind the juice out of even the toughest vegetables.
+Some can even act almost as a food processor, making nut butters, grinding spices, making baby food and even extruding pasta.
 The big selling point of the masticating juicer is its slow crushing process that wrings every bit of juice from the produce without heating it up.
-Some nutritionist believe this helps to maintain the enzymes and nutrients in the greens, so you get a bigger nutritional bang for your buck.
+Some nutritionists believe this helps to maintain the enzymes and nutrients in the greens, so you get a bigger nutritional bang for your buck.
 The jury is still out -- there are plenty of dissenters who say there's no proof of that -- but these juicers are growing in popularity as vegetable juice and juice cleanses become a part of the mainstream American way of eating.

-While we normally like to avoid single-product love fests, this is one of the few times that simply isn't possible because the Breville Juice Fountain juicers hit all the high notes: Easy to assemble, use, disassemble and clean; with great performance that is quiet, versatile and durable.
+While we normally like to avoid single-product love fests, this is one of the few times that simply isn't possible because the Breville Juice Fountain juicers hit all the high notes: Easy to assemble, use, disassemble and, according to most reports, clean; with great performance that is quiet, versatile and durable.

-Although we could have picked almost any model in the series, the Breville Juice Fountain Plus JE98XL (*Est. $150) is our Best Reviewed juicer because of its highly reasonable price along with its generous, 1.1-quart-cup juice capacity.
-Some in the series are larger, some smaller, but reviewers say the JE98XL is a great appliance for the casual to serious juicer, as well as for any size family.
-It's clearly a better value than the Breville Juice Fountain Elite 800JEXL (Est. $300), which has nearly identical features at twice the price.
+Although we could have picked almost any model in the series, the Breville Juice Fountain Plus JE98XL (Est. $140) rises to the top because of its reasonable price along with its generous, 1.1-quart-cup juice capacity.
+Some juicers in the series are larger, some smaller, but reviewers say the JE98XL is a great appliance for the casual to serious juicer, as well as for any size family.
+It's clearly a better value than the Breville Juice Fountain Elite 800JEXL (Est. $290), which has nearly identical features at twice the price.
 The 800JEXL does get better reviews, overall, for pulverizing leafy greens with less liquid left in the pulp.

 Users and professional testers say the JE98XL handles fruits and vegetables with equal ease.
 Its two speeds means it can wrangle tough items like leafy greens, or smooth softer fruits without turning them in a mushy mess.
 Reviewers love the wide, 3-inch food chute that cuts down on food prep.
 The only quibbles we saw were in the area of ease of cleaning.
 While experts, and some owners, say its smooth, crevice-free surfaces make it easy to clean, others say it's time-consuming and they wish that all parts were dishwasher safe.
 The bowl and blades are, the filter basket, disc and food pusher are not.
 The JE98Xl gets the highest marks of any juicer we've seen for durability and owners say it's stable and sturdy even at top speed.